gavinmcfarland/plugma/packages/website/content/docs/1-plugin-manifest.md

 ### Websockets

 If you're using WebSockets for previewing in the browser or unit testing, it's important the URL for the WebSocket server (e.g., `ws://localhost:*`) is listed under `devAllowedDomains`.
-This allows Plugma to connect over WebSockets when developing locally.
+This allows Plugma to connect over WebSockets when developing and testing locally.

 ```jsonc
 {